TaherehZarratEhsan/starter-hugo-academic/content/publication/example4/index.md

 publication: In Multimedia tools and application journal
 publication_short: In Multimedia tools and application journal

-abstract: Violent crime is one of the main reasons for death and mental disorder among adults worldwide.
-It increases the emotional distress of families and communities, such as depression, anxiety, and post-traumatic stress disorder.
-Automatic violence detection in surveillance cameras is an important research area to prevent physical and mental harm.
-Previous human behavior classifiers are based on learning both normal and violent patterns to categorize new unknown samples.
-There are few large datasets with various violent actions, so they could not provide sufficient generality in unseen situations.
-This paper introduces a novel unsupervised network based on motion acceleration patterns to derive and abstract discriminative features from input samples.
-This network is constructed from an AutoEncoder architecture, and it is required only to use normal samples in the training phase.
-The classification has been performed using a one-class classifier to specify violent and normal actions.
-Obtained results on Hockey and Movie datasets showed that the proposed network achieved outstanding accuracy and generality compared to the state-of-the-art violence detection methods.
+abstract: Numerous violent actions occur in the world every day, affecting victims mentally and physically.
+To reduce violence rates in society, an automatic system may be required to analyze human activities quickly and detect violent actions accurately.
+Violence detection is a complex machine vision problem involving insufficient violent datasets and wide variation in activities and environments.
+In this paper, an unsupervised framework is presented to discriminate between normal and violent actions overcoming these challenges.
+This is accomplished by analyzing the latent space of a double-stream convolutional AutoEncoder (AE).
+In the proposed framework, the input samples are processed to extract discriminative spatial and temporal information.
+A human detection approach is applied in the spatial stream to remove background environment and other noisy information from video segments.
+Since motion patterns in violent actions are entirely different from normal actions, movement information is processed with a novel Jerk feature in the temporal stream.
+This feature describes the long-term motion acceleration and is composed of 7 consecutive frames.
+Moreover, the classification stage is carried out with a one-class classifier using the latent space of AEs to identify the outliers as violent samples.
+Extensive experiments on Hockey and Movies datasets showed that the proposed framework surpassed the previous works in terms of accuracy and generality.

 # Summary.
 An optional shortened abstract.